Table of Contents

 If you have made a moodboard and want MY opinion leave a comment below this article!
 Did you like this article?

-It is a long road from idea to market, and you also have to find the right angle of attack in which to position yourself among all your competitors.
+It is a long road from an idea to the market, and you also have to find the right angle of attack in which to position yourself among all your competitors.Â

 Because to succeed you have to sweat and fight, but most of this war is fought before you get on the battlefield (the market) and above all in the minds of our potential customers even before we make a single dress.